gottyduke/GlowBeGoneSSE/README.md

 ## Settings
 Setting | Description
 --- | ---
-`disableForActors` | Disables the mod from removing glow from actors.
+`removeActorFX` | Disables glow from actors.
-`disableForWeapons` | Disables the mod from removing glow from weapons.
+`removeWeaponFX`| Disables glow from weapons.
+`excludePlugin` | Function to ignore certain plugins from being removed.
+`exclusionList` | String array contains the plugin names which are excluded.